 Total budget: P2,000 mo may sukli pa 🙂 Not bad for a weekend well-spent.
 I was able to get away from the capitalists of the metro and other big beaches, and got to spend my money on people who don’t ask much, but give more than what you paid for.

 This trip was also a great eye-opener for me.
-My mom hails from Batangas and I spent a great chunk of my life in this little town called Cuenca.
+My mom grew up in Batangas and I spent a great chunk of my life in this little town called Cuenca.
 Growing up with Batangueños, I never realized how friendly and thoughtful they are.
 The jeepney drivers, fellow passengers, market vendors, boatmen, and resort caretakers – there was so much kindness in everything they did that made us feel at ease and somewhat protected.
 And when traveling to unknown lands, these can make a lot of difference.